nwg-piotr/EistReturns/README.md

 Although I'm still working on some new features, as e.g. the level editor, the game should be fully playable, and not buggy too much.

+To launch the level editor, add the argument to the command line: `-E` or `--edit`

 Installation
 ===============